GST Payment Dates 2025

 You don’t need to apply separately for the GST/HST credit if you have already filed your tax returns through GST/HST NETFILE; you will automatically be considered for the upcoming credit amounts based on your net income.

-GST Rebate Dates 2024
+GST Rebate Schedule Announcement

 • If you have paid the amount in error